 Number of active members: "We have 25 active members.
-Around 20 show up on a weekly basis, but we had around 40 for the Barca - Arsenal CL matches last year."
+Around 20 show up on a weekly basis, but we have had around 40 show up for the really big games."

-Group's favorite Arsenal moment: "First leg of the CL verse Barcelona in 2010.
+Group's favorite Arsenal moment: "First leg of the CL versus Barcelona in 2010.
 RVP ties in the 78th minute and our Russian mirthful magician, Arshavin tallies five minutes later for the win.
 As the late Joe Strummer sang, "Beale Street didn't have no prayer" that afternoon.
-The Gooners burned Memphis to the ground.
-More recently, we reveled in Gervinho's performance against Stoke, scoring for himself and feeding RVP twice.
-As we continue to support the club in these difficult times, it is good to see new signings clicking with our established leaders."
+The Gooners burned Memphis to the ground."

 Group's favorite players: "We love them all."

-Why Americans should be Arsenal fans: "Pragmatically, because if you are going to support an English club, it should be a team which you can see on television on a regular basis.
+"Pragmatically, because if you are going to support an English club, it should be a team which you can see on television on a regular basis.
 But most importantly, Americans will find in Arsenal a club rich in tradition, class and spirit.
 Arsenal are a club that have been able to remain competitive with European elites despite a smaller balance sheet.
-In the last ten years, Arsenal have developed an entertaining, attacking brand of footy."27 Oct 2011
+In the last ten years, Arsenal have developed an entertaining, attacking brand of footy."